Best Caliber for Deer Hunting: Settling the Whitetail Cartridge Debate

 When you’re hunting with a .45-70, you don’t exactly have to wait for a picture-perfect presentation.
 However, you will want to stick to close-range shots.
 This cartridge fizzles out quickly once it passes the 200-yard mark.

-Despite its hefty caliber, the .45-70s recoil is fairly mellow.
+Despite its large caliber, the .45-70's recoil is fairly mellow.
 Because those thick bullets are traveling at modest velocities, the .45-70 delivers minimal meat damage, which is a bonus if your main goal is to put venison in the freezer.

 Final Thoughts

-The cartridges that made our list of the best cartridges for deer hunting certainly aren’t the only capable options available to modern deer hunters.
+The rounds on our list of the best cartridges for deer hunting certainly aren’t the only capable options available to modern deer hunters.
 When the smoke clears, the deer can’t really tell the difference between a .243 and a .45-70.
-Ultimately, shooting skill and careful shot placement are the best weapons you can take with you into the deer woods.
+Ultimately, shooting skill and careful shot placement are the best tools you can take with you into the deer woods.

 Cartridge Recommendations